iamPulakesh/Aws_Cloudcommander/ReadMe.md

 ```

 ### Step 5:
-Invite the bot into the server
+-Invite the bot into the server